CMSTrackerDPG/SiPixelTools-PixelHistoMaker/Tutorial/Tracker_Training.md

 mkdir PHM_PHASE1_out
 make clean
 ```
-last step is to set up a proxy to be able to access the grid
+last, optional (it is not needed for this tutorial but may be useful for accessing datat on the grid), step is to set up a proxy to be able to access the grid.
+Skip this step if you don't have a correctly set grid certificate.
 ```
 voms-proxy-init --voms cms:/cms --valid 168:00 --rfc
 ```